snewhouse/ngs/bin/README.md

 | ngs_full_gatk        | fastq to recalibrated bam to vcf  |
 | ngs_full_no_gatk     | fastq to bam to vcf  |

-gatk = indel realignment and base recalibration
+gatk = indel realignment and base recalibration.
+Non-academics/commercial groups need to pay for GATK.

 ***